Valik3201/contacts-rest-api/readme.md

   - **POST /api/users/logout**: Logout by invalidating the user's token.
   - **GET /api/auth/current**: Retrieves the current authenticated user's details.
   - **PATCH /api/auth/subscription**: Updates the subscription type of the authenticated user.
 Accepts one of the following values: 'starter', 'pro', 'business'.
+  - **PATCH /api/auth/avatars:** Updates the avatar of the authenticated user.
+  - **POST /api/users/verify:** Resends the verification email to the user.

 - **Contact Operations**:
   - **GET /api/contacts**: Retrieves a list of all contacts.
 Supports pagination and filtering by favorite status.